 An Enigma Extortion File can be as easy to find as walking over and picking one up.
 It can also be much, much harder.

-Responding to a Crime In Progress can result in anything from a fight with a few mooks, to an ambush by Ninjas, to an engagement with a full-scale SWAT team, with no real way to tell which it will be until you arrive on the scene.
+Responding to a Crime In Progress can result in anything from a fight with a few mooks, to an ambush by Ninjas, to an engagement with both a full-scale SWAT team and the street gang they were just fighting; there is no real way to tell which it will be until you arrive on the scene.
+Although this would be Truth in Television for Gotham's overstretched police force as well, so the Batman (and the player) really can't complain.

 Certain rankings on the Worst Nightmare track can only be completed by means of in-story predator challenges, something the game itself doesn't explain.
 Due to the fact that only certain maps are conducive to certain tasks (Rank 6 and the Gotham Merchants' Bank, for example), players may have to start all over again just to make up for any lost progress.